-We discussed it as a family when it was over, and my oldest said the policeman was wrong.
+We discussed it as a family when it was over, and my oldest said the police officer was wrong.

-I did not disagree, but before I realized what was happening, I said something about how difficult it must be to be a policeman.
+I did not disagree, but before I realized what was happening, I said something about how difficult it must be to be a police officer.